A list of Parks alphabetically A - D

 This park is a fun spot for play in the middle of the busy Chinatown International District neighborhood.
 In the center of the park, grass and sand form the yin-yang symbol.
 A bronze dragon sculpture created by artist Gerard Tsutakawa sits in the middle of this area.
 The sculpture is used as play equipment by children who frequent the park.

-E.C.
-Hughes playground includes ballfields, a children's play area, and a view of Mount Rainier to the south.
+West Seattle playground near Roxhill with ballfields, a children's play area, seasonal wading pool, restrooms, and a view of Mount Rainier to the south.

 Named for an adjacent street, this pocket park is a street triangle with grass and a tetherball tied to a street sign.

-Fairmount Playground is next to Fairmount Park Elementary School.
-It has a Jr. soccer and softball field.
+Playground in West Seattle with a junior soccer and softball field.
 The shelter house is decorated with a Native American mural painted by local teens.

 Located along a floating walkway by Lake Union alongside Fairview Ave E across from the old steam plant, this is a small green space.